Emberwalker/Forgelin/README.md

 }
 ```

-Then on the lines where you would normally define `compile` in the main dependencies block for Kotlin, replace `compile` with
+Then on the lines where you would normally define `compile` in the main dependencies block for Kotlin, replace `compile`
-`shade` - below is an example dependency block (for Kotlin 0.11.91.1).
+with `shade` - below is an example dependency block (for Kotlin 1.0.0-rc-1036.)
+If you need the kotlin-reflect library,
+add that in the same way (but be aware this'll add >1MB to your jar size!)
 ```
 dependencies {
-	shade 'org.jetbrains.kotlin:kotlin-stdlib:0.11.91.1'
+	shade 'org.jetbrains.kotlin:kotlin-stdlib:1.0.0-rc-1036'
-	shade 'org.jetbrains.kotlin:kotlin-reflect:0.11.91.1'
+	shade 'io.drakon.forge:kotlin-adapter:1.0.0-rc-1036+1.8.9'
 }
 ```